ing-bank/baker/docs/documentation/concepts.md

 Examples:

 - an IBAN
-- an address
 - a track and trace code
-- a product number
 - a list of phone numbers
+- a customer information object with name, email, etc ...

 An ingredient is defined by a *name* and *type*.